pgRouting/workshop/docs/basic/graphs.rst

   .. literalinclude:: ../scripts/basic/graphs/set_components2.txt

-- Update the edges table with based on the component number of the vertex
+.. rubric:: Update the edges table with based on the component number of the vertex

 .. literalinclude:: ../scripts/basic/graphs/graphs.sql
   :language: sql